Fundamental Topics of OOP:

 3. Instances:

-One can have an instance of a class or a particular object.
-The instance is the actual object created at runtime.
-In programmer terminology, the Lassie object is an instance of the Dog class.
+class.
 The set of values of the attributes of a particular object is called its state.
-The object consists of state and the behavior that's defined in the object's class.
+The object consists of state and the behavior that's defined in the object's class.4.
+Classes:

 Real world entities are modeled in OO through classes.
 A class is defined through its properties (adjectives) and operations/functions (verbs).
 A class is a pattern, template, or blueprint for a category of structurally identical items.
 It’s a user defined data type.